DATAMATH CALCULATOR MUSEUM

 alphanumeric characters in a line formed by a 5x7 dot matrix pattern.
 The

-printer mechanism is very similar with the ones located in the PC-100 printer
+printer mechanism is very similar with the ones located in the

-electronics of the SR-60A printer is centered around a TMC0254 microcontroller,
+electronics of the SR-60A printer is centered around a

-similar parts with the designation TMC0251 and TMC0255 were located in the
+variations of this chip named TMC0251 and TMC0255 were located in the

 PC-100 resp.
 TI-5230.
 The TMC0254 is connected with the serial bus to the